Eshan-Sharma/Vehicle-Class-Detection-for-FastTag/README.md

         Thus, an application like this can prove to be time-saving for the people thereby increasing efficiency by reducing the time taken stopping on the toll gates and removing it.
     </li>
     <li>
-        The model needs to be improved on some aspects, such as avoiding duplicate counting of axle, more accurate detection of vehicle catergory, time taken for detection, etc.
+        The model needs to be improved on some aspects, such as avoiding duplicate counting of axles, more accurate detection of vehicle category, time taken for detection, etc.
     </li>
 </ul>